A lot or a little?

 What parents need to know

-Parents need to know that Mapping the Bones, by Jane Yolen, is a tragic, powerful story about a Jewish family that's been relocated to the Lódz ghetto in Poland during WWII, where they're stuffed into a small flat with another family.
-As the situation in the ghetto worsens, 14-year-old Chaim pawns his mother’s engagement ring so both families can escape into the forest and across the border into the Soviet Union.
+Parents need to know that Mapping the Bones by Jane Yolen is a tragic, powerful story about a Jewish family that's been relocated to the Lódz ghetto in Poland during World War II, where they're stuffed into a small flat with another family.
+As the situation in the ghetto worsens, 14-year-old Chaim pawns his mother's engagement ring so that both families can escape into the forest and across the border into the Soviet Union.
 Gittel, Chaim's twin sister, recounts their harrowing journey in snippets several decades later.
 The violence becomes more graphic as the story progresses and the children are forced to live in a labor camp.
 There are mentions of death, children being tortured, and, of course, the Holocaust.
-Some swearing in Yiddish, and in English only one instance each of "bastard," "hell," and "f--k."
+Some swearing in Yiddish, and in English one instance each of "bastard," "hell," and "f--k."

 What's the story?